Join our list

 Day 1 – Querceto di Castellina

-Whether you’re arriving direct from your international flight, or after a few days in another European destination, for the first day in Chianti we recommend making use of your complimentary portfolio wine tasting at Querceto di Castellina.
+Whether you’re arriving directly from your international flight, or after a few days in another European destination, for the first day in Chianti we recommend making use of your complimentary portfolio wine tasting at Querceto di Castellina.
 You can also lounge poolside or perhaps wander through the expansive estate vineyards, all while breathing in your Italian surroundings.
 It’s the perfect way to relax and immerse in the Tuscan lifestyle.

 Founded by Laura Di Battista’s father, Giudo Masini in 1945, Querceto di Castellina was intended as a countryside retreat for his family; however, his daughter Laura and her oldest son Jacopo had other intentions.
 In 1988, Laura began renovating the property’s cottages into an agriturismo and improving the vineyards.

-In 1998, Jacopo continued his mother’s improvement of the vineyards and produced the wineries first vintage.
+In 1998, Jacopo continued his mother’s improvement of the vineyards and produced the winery’s first vintage.
 The vineyards have been sustainable since 1998 and organic since 2012.
 While mostly comprised of Sangiovese vines, guests will also find Merlot, and two white grapes – Roussanne and Viognier.
 Querceto is the only winery in the Chianti Classico producing a white wine with this particular blend of grapes (along with traditional Chianti Classico and IGT wines).

 Depending on your desires and the time you arrive, additional tasting options are available at Querceto, including a wine and artisanal cheese pairing, a winery tour combined with a portfolio tasting, and a unique vertical tasting of various vintages of Querceto di Castellina wines to demonstrate how they change over time.